 Middlebury College will try to facilitate spouse/partner employment in the following ways.
-The Dean of the Faculty's Office and the Human Resources Office will extend assistance in helping the spouses/partners of present or incoming faculty and staff to secure employment in the community.
+The Dean of the Faculty's Office and the Human Resources Office will extend assistance to the spouses/partners of present or incoming faculty and staff to secure employment in the community.
 A person who is a spouse/partner of a Middlebury College employee will be considered an internal candidate for posted vacancies.
 Please contact the Human Resources department for more information.

 Middlebury College, however, cannot guarantee employment for any individual.
 Spousal/partner employment will be based upon the same principles pertaining to employment elsewhere at the College:

 1) Middlebury will strive to attract and retain the best faculty and staff.

 2) While doing so, Middlebury will also strive to increase the number of women and persons of color on its administration, faculty and staff.